 Type II diabetes is slow to develop (typically in older, obese individuals), and the symptoms are milder and often go unrecognized at first.
-This is really a group of diseases in which the regulatory activity of insulin is defective: insulin is produced, but some feature of the insulin-response system is defective.
+This is really a group of diseases in which the regulatory activity of insulin is defective: insulin is produced, but some feature of the insulinresponse system is defective.
 These individuals are insulin-resistant.
 The connection between type II diabetes and obesity (discussed below) is an active area of research.

 Individuals with either type of diabetes are unable to take up glucose efficiently from the blood; recall that insulin triggers the movement of GLUT4 glucose transporters to the plasma membrane of muscle and adipose tissue.
 Another characteristic metabolic change in diabetes is excessive but incomplete oxidation of fatty acids in the liver.
-The acetyl-CoA produced by oxidation cannot be completely oxidized by the citric acid cycle, because the high [NADH]/[NAD] ratio produced by f3 - oxidation inhibits the cycle (recall that three steps convert NAD to NADH).
+The acetyl-CoA produced by \ oxidation cannot be completely oxidized by the citric acid cycle, because the high [NADH]/[NAD\] ratio produced by f3 - oxidation inhibits the cycle (recall that three steps convert NAD\ to NADH).
 Accumulation of acetyl-CoA leads to overproduction of the ketone bodies acetoacetate and f3-hydroxybutyrate, which cannot be used by extrahepatic tissues as fast as they are made in the liver.
-In addition to - f3 -hydroxybutyrate and acetoacetate; Acetone is volatile and is exhaled, and in uncontrolled diabetes, the breath has a characteristic odor sometimes mistaken for ethanol.
+In addition to - f3 -hydroxybutyrate and acetoacetate, the blood of diabetics also contains acetone, which results from the spontaneous decarboxylation of acetoacetate: Acetone is volatile and is exhaled, and in uncontrolled diabetes, the breath has a characteristic odor sometimes mistaken for ethanol.
 A diabetic individual who is experiencing mental confusion due to high blood glucose is occasionally misdiagnosed as intoxicated, an error that can be fatal.
 The overproduction of ketone bodies, called ketosis, results in greatly increased concentrations of ketone bodies in the blood (ketonemia) and urine (ketonuria).